 This scenario points to significant growth in biofuel use.
-However, some biofuels can be aggressive to the elastomers used in the refining, delivery and dispensing of the biofuels, as well as, seals and hoses used in automotive.
+However, some biofuels can be aggressive to the elastomers used in the refining, delivery and dispensing of the biofuels, as well as, seals and hoses used in automotive applications.

 However, biofuels present their own set of material compatibility challenges.
 Relative to other fuel components, biodiesel has unstable chemistry subject to degradation and contamination in the distribution chain5.
 The aggressive, contaminated fuel attacks hydrocarbon rubbers such as nitrile rubber, widely used in fuel handling hose, gaskets and seals6.